How to apply for a Tier 4 (General) student visa

 - original certificates (as listed on your CAS)

+If any documents are not in English, you will also need to provide a translation (see below).
 Use our checklist to make sure that you provide all of the documents required.

 You should also read the Home Office's Tier 4 guidance.

 If you are coming from a place that is considered a low risk country, or are a student on the Tier 4 visa pilot, you may not need to include financial evidence and original certificates.
-You must, however, still meet the tier 4 requirements and must confirm that you have the required money available and academic evidence.
+You must, however, still meet the Tier 4 requirements and must confirm that you have the required money available and academic evidence.
 The Student Immigration Service will ask to see this evidence when you apply in the UK.

 Additional documents needs for UK application